PastVu/docs/docs/rules.md

 - 6\.
 Specifying authorship and sources
    - 6.1\.
 The site administration is very interested in the fact that users indicate the source from which the images were borrowed accurately in the appropriate field.
 In the case where the source is not indicated, or indicated knowingly falsely, and the legal owner of the site presents claims, paragraph 1.16 of these Rules comes into force.
 A dishonest attitude towards the indication of the source of the image(s) may lead to civil or criminal liability in accordance with the current legislation.
    - 6.2\.
-When providing a web link to the source, such a link should lead to the page of the website or the post on the forum or social network containing the published image, and not to the image itself, the album or the main page of the website[^1].
+When providing a web link to the source, such a link should lead to the page of the website or post on the forum or social network containing the published image, and not to the image itself, album or main page of the website[^1].
+For websites that do not have links to the page containing the image (all photos are viewed on the same page with the same address), it is acceptable to provide two links: one to the website page and one to the image itself.
    - 6.3\.
 For still images from digitised video, the source must be indicated by a link to the digitisation from which the storyboard was taken (publication on a video hosting site, page of another website, peer-to-peer networks, DVB) and/or an indication of the format of the source medium (DVD, BluRay, VHS), etc.
    - 6.4\.
 For storyboards for films and documentaries, the director should be listed first as the author, followed by the cinematographer.